Purav Raja: 2016: Second ATP world tour title

-2016 proved to be very good year for Raja.
-He played for most part of the year with compatriot Divij Sharan and together they reached 6 ATP Challenger finals winning 4 of it.
-They won titles at Manchester Trophy Challenger, Aegon Surbiton Trophy, Open Castilla y León and Pune Challenger.
+2016 proved to be a very good year for Raja.
+He played for most of the year with compatriot Divij Sharan and together they reached 6 ATP Challenger finals winning 4 of them.
+They won titles at the Manchester Trophy Challenger, Aegon Surbiton Trophy, Open Castilla y León and Pune Challenger.
 The pair also won their second ATP world tour title at Los Cabos Open, Mexico.
-They defeated pair of Jonathan Erlich and Ken Skupski in the finals.
+They defeated the pair of Jonathan Erlich and Ken Skupski in the finals.

-In Grand Slams, Raja played his first ever match of French Open main draw along with Ivo Karlović of Croatia.
+In Grand Slams, Raja played his first ever match of the French Open main draw along with Ivo Karlović of Croatia.
 But they crashed out in the opening round of the men's doubles event.
 The duo lost 1–6, 2–6 to ninth seeded Polish-Austrian pair of Łukasz Kubot and Alexander Peya.

 2017

-Raja continued his good form in year 2017.
-He started the new season on strong note by reaching to his fourth ATP world tour final at 2017 Chennai Open with partner Divij Sharan.
-In an all Indian final they lost to the team of Rohan Bopanna and Jeevan Nedunchezhiyan.
+Raja continued his good form in 2017.
+He started the new season on a strong note by reaching his fourth ATP world tour final at the 2017 Chennai Open with partner Divij Sharan.
+In an all-Indian final they lost to the team of Rohan Bopanna and Jeevan Nedunchezhiyan.

-He reached three Challenger finals and won all of it.
-He won Bordeaux Challenger with Divij.
+He reached three Challenger finals and won all of them.
+He won the Bordeaux Challenger with Divij.
 In November, he won back to back titles in two consecutive weeks at Knoxville and Champaign with Leander Paes.

-This was the first year in Raja's career where he played in main draw of all four Grand Slams.
-He played with Divij Sharan in first three slams of the year and partnered with Leander Paes for US Open.
-He crashed out in opening round at Australian Open, reached third round at French Open and lost in second round at Wimbledon and US Open.
+This was the first year in Raja's career where he played in the main draw of all four Grand Slams.
+He played with Divij Sharan in the first three slams of the year and partnered with Leander Paes for US Open.
+He crashed out in the opening round at the Australian Open, reached the third round at French Open and lost in the second round at Wimbledon and US Open.

 In September, Raja played his second Davis Cup match with Rohan Bopanna in world group play-offs against Canada.
-But they lost to pair of Daniel Nestor and Vasek Pospisil.
+But they lost to the pair of Daniel Nestor and Vasek Pospisil.

-Raja reached his career best ranking of 52 on 17 July 2017 and finished the year with doubles ranking of 60.
+Raja reached his career best ranking of 52 on 17 July 2017 and finished the year with a doubles ranking of 60.

 2018

-Raja registered his best result at Australian Open by reaching third round.
+Raja registered his best result at the Australian Open by reaching the third round.
 His partner at the event was Leander Paes.

 Raja reached four ATP Challenger finals in 2018.
 He won two titles at Amex-Istanbul Challenger and Wolffkran Open while finishing as runner-up at Play in Challenger and Bengaluru Open.

-On ATP tour he reached only two semifinals and had first round exit at 10 events.
-At the lack of poor performance on ATP world tour, he finished year at ranking of 90.
+On ATP tour he reached only two semi-finals and had a first round exit at 10 events.
+Due to the poor performance on the ATP world tour, he finished the year ranked 90th.